Ocular tissue plays a critical role in helping researchers understand and find new treatments and cures for blinding eye diseases

-The Eye & Vision Research Grant Program accepts applications for the 2022-2023 cycle July 12-Sept.
-9, 2022.
+The Eye & Vision Research Grant Program accepts applications for the 2024 grant cycle July 10-Sept.
+22, 2023.
 The program provides funding to emerging and established investigators for new and pioneering research.
 Grants up to $15,000 will be awarded and are intended as seed money to develop promising foundational research, collect initial data and conduct laboratory work.

 Learn more & apply today

-The Eye & Vision Research Grant Program has awarded grants to leading researchers at institutions including Harvard University, Cleveland Clinic, Tufts Medical Center, Case Western Reserve University, University of Michigan, Northwestern University and more.
+The Eye & Vision Research Grant Program has awarded grants to leading researchers at institutions including Cleveland Clinic, Case Western Reserve University, University of Michigan, Northwestern University, Wayne State University, University of Chicago, Loyola University Chicago and more.

 Past grant recipients